Find Affordable College Courses

 In-state tuition fees for undergraduate students at Penn College are $17,610 per year.

-In addition to its great value ranking, Penn College is in the top 20% of all schools on our Best Allied Health Services Associate Degree Schools in Pennsylvania list.
+As a testament to the quality of education it offers, Penn College also is in the top 20% of our Best Allied Health Services Associate Degree Schools in Pennsylvania ranking.

 Best Value Allied Health & Medical Assisting Services Colleges in the Middle Atlantic Region

-Explore all the Best Value Allied Health & Medical Assisting Services Colleges in the Middle Atlantic Area or other specific states within that region.
+Explore all the Best Value Allied Health & Medical Assisting Services Schools in the Middle Atlantic Area or other specific states within that region.

 State Degrees Awarded